-In the present article we generalize the results of Bonnaf\'e and Sarti in \cite{M20extension} to the K3$^{[2]}$-type case.
-We study the possible groups $G$ acting faithfully on a K3$^{[2]}$-type IHS manifold such that the symplectic part $G_0$ is the group $\Z_3^4 : \mathcal A_6$.
-In other words, we consider IHS manifolds of K3$^{[2]}$-type with a symplectic action of $\Z_3^4 : \mathcal A_6$ and such that they also admit a non-symplectic automorphism.
-We prove the following theorem:
+In the present article we generalize the results of Bonnaf\'e and Sarti in \cite{M20extension} to the case of K3$^{[2]}$-type IHS manifolds.
+We study the possible groups $G$ acting faithfully on an IHS manifold of K3$^{[2]}$-type such that the symplectic part $G_0$ is the group $\Z_3^4 : \mathcal A_6$.
+In other words, we consider the IHS manifolds of K3$^{[2]}$-type with a symplectic action of $\Z_3^4 : \mathcal A_6$ and such that they also admit a non-symplectic automorphism.
+We prove the following theorem.

-\begin{thmINTRO} Let $X$ be a IHS manifold of K3$^{[2]}$-type that admits a symplectic action of $G_0=\Z_3^4:\mathcal A_6$ and such that the group $G_0$ can be extended to a group $G$ through a non-symplectic automorphism of order $m\in\{2,3,6\}$.
-Then the trascendental lattice $T_X$ and the polarization $L$ are as in Propositions \ref{Order 2 cases} and \ref{Order 3 cases}.
+\begin{thmINTRO} Let $X$ be an IHS manifold of K3$^{[2]}$-type that admits a symplectic action of $G_0=\Z_3^4:\mathcal A_6$ and such that the group $G_0$ can be extended to a group $G$ through a non-symplectic automorphism of order $m$.
+Then $m\in\{2,3,6\}$ and the transcendental lattice $T_X$ and the polarization $L$ are as in Propositions \ref{Order 2 cases} and \ref{Order 3 cases}. \end{thmINTRO}